-The average thickness of the corrosion layer (CP1) is about 50mm, but may be thinner or thicker depending on the area.
-Intergranular corrosion has developed locally to extend the whole thickness of the metal.
-Analysis by SEM-EDS indicates that the metal is, as expected, covered by an Al and 0-rich layer containing chlorides (red spots on Fig. 9) and surprisingly Na (Figs. 10 and 11).
+The average thickness of the corrosion layer (CP1) is about 50 micrometers, but may be thinner or thicker depending on the area.
+Intergranular corrosion developed locally to extend through the entire thickness of the metal.
+EDS-SEM analysis indicates that the metal is, as expected, covered by a layer rich in Al and O containing chlorides (red spots on Fig. 9) and surprisingly Na (Figs. 10 and 11).
 Chlorides do not seem to form active corrosion.
 A new examination carried out after 4 months (Fig. 12) shows new forms of alteration with a local enrichment of Na, C and O (Na2CO3?).

 Fig. 9: SEM picture (detail of Fig. 4 with location (red spots) of EDS analyses of Fig. 10), BSE-mode.
 From bottom to top left: the metal (M1) in light grey, the corroded metal (CM1) and CP1.
-The mapped area of Fig. 11 is marked by a rectangle, Credit HEI Arc, S.Ramseyer.
+The area selected for elemental chemical distributions (Figs. 11 and 12) is marked by a rectangle, Credit HEI Arc, S.Ramseyer.